 Eye Movement Desensitisation and Reprocessing (EMDR) In London, Sevenoaks, UK-wide and Online via Video Link

 We provide Eye Movement Desensitisation and Reprocessing (EMDR) treatment from our clinics in Sevenoaks and London. or by selecting a member of our UK therapy team, using the search box on this page.
 Our EMDR therapists have received accredited clinical training to an advanced level, so you know that you are working with a real EMDR expert.
-You can also organise EMDR with one of our forty therapists operating across London, Kent, Surrey and Sussex.
-EMDR is a recommended treatment of choice for trauma, PTSD and other psychological disorders and the research evidence proves that it works.
-To talk to an EMDR expert about treatment for trauma-related problems, PTSD or anxiety, call 01732 808626 or email firstname.lastname@example.org
+EMDR EMDR is a NICE recommended treatment of choice for trauma, PTSD and other psychological disorders and the research evidence proves that it works.
+To talk to an EMDR expert about treatment for trauma-related problems, PTSD or anxiety, call +44 1732808626 or email firstname.lastname@example.org